TACC/Lmod/docs/source/060_locating.rst

 for NVV module layouts.

-For sites that are mixing N/V and N/V/V module layouts they may wish to change Lmod to use the find first rule.
-See :ref:`env_vars-label`
+For sites that are mixing N/V and N/V/V module layouts they may wish to change Lmod to use the find first rule in all cases.
+See :ref:`env_vars-label` to see how to configure Lmod for find first.

 Autoswapping Rules
 ~~~~~~~~~~~~~~~~~~